A hearing in the Idaho student killings case focuses on genetic genealogy. Here’s why that may be important | KRDO

 The prosecution has argued investigative genetic genealogy was not mentioned or used in the warrants and will not be presented at trial, so it’s therefore not relevant to the case.
 However, Kohberger’s defense has argued they should be entitled to access all DNA data used in the case, including material from the FBI’s investigative genetic genealogy process, to better prepare for their defense.

-Last October, Latah County District Court Judge John Judge ruled Kohberger’s team has a right to see some of the material in preparation for his defense.
+Last October, Judge ruled Kohberger’s team has a right to see some of the material in preparation for his defense.

 “The State’s argument that the IGG investigation is wholly irrelevant since it was not used in obtaining any warrants and will not be used at trial is well supported,” Judge wrote.
 “Nonetheless, Kohberger is entitled to view at least some of the IGG information in preparing his defense even if it may ultimately be found to be irrelevant.”